Chad–United States relations

-The Embassy of Chad in Washington, D.C. is the diplomatic mission of the Republic of Chad to the United States.
-It is located at 2401 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.
-From 1969 until 2002, the building served as the Embassy of Malaysia.
-In 2008, the building was purchased by the government of Chad.
-After a four-month renovation in 2009, Embassy of Chad employees moved from their 2002 R Street, NW building, into the new facility.

-The ambassador of Chad in the United States is Mahamat Nasser Hassane.

 History

 Chad and the United States established diplomatic relations on August 11, 1960.

 During the 1960s and 1970s, the United States and Chad had maintained fairly low-level economic ties, including investment guarantees and project aid, such as Peace Corps involvement.
 Drought in the early 1970s brought United States food and agriculture aid to remote areas, including grain supplies, animal health services, and technical assistance.
 Other economic agreements included road building in the Lake Chad area and rural community development.

 In a declassified record of a 1973 conversation between U.S. President Richard Nixon, Secretary of State James R. Schlesinger, and the Chairman of the Joint Chiefs of Staff Admiral Thomas H. Moorer, Nixon referenced the Prime Minister of Chad when explaining how he perceived the relationship between strength and importance: "But without adequate strength, our stance in the world wouldn't matter.
 The Prime Minister of Chad doesn't matter; we treat them nice, but none of them matter."

 Although Chad was part of France's sphere of influence, it also provided a low level of military assistance until 1977.
 President Félix Malloum's 1978 request for increased military aid to fight the FROLINAT insurgency coincided with a marked increase in Soviet activity in Africa, especially in Ethiopia, and increased Soviet arms shipments to Libya.
 United States relations with African states were redefined in accordance with the new strategic value assigned to African allies, and United States foreign policy shifted accordingly.
 Thus, in the 1980s United States interest and involvement in Chad increased.